steveshambles/Footy-Predictor/README.md

 # Footy-Predictor
 A semi-serious match prediction program with serious head to head stats with GUI.
-Window only for now.
+Windows only for now.

 ![Alt text](https://i.postimg.cc/X7Zv19dx/footy-predictor-v124-screenshot.png"")